2021 Trend: CMOs Exploit and Adopt Virtual Environments

 Viewed in this context, it only makes sense that a virtual environment would be an essential solution in an organization’s technology stack, similar to a CRM.
 Observes 6Connex Chief Marketing Officer Luiz Martins, “If 2020 was the year of ‘purchase and run,’ 2021 is the year of ‘exploit and adopt.’”

-Contact 6Connex today and discover how our state-of-the-art, cloud-based virtual environment can fit multiple use cases within your own organization.
+Contact 6Connex and discover how our state-of-the-art, cloud-based virtual environment can fit multiple use cases within your own organization.
+Schedule a virtual event demo today.

 Wrike: Remote Work Survey Index Results: The Future of Remote Work